Custom 404 page. ErrorDocument 404 /404.html

 2018-08-16: Jumpy AutoAds

-Most of the (Google) ads that I'm running on EOU currently are the 'AutoAds' injected with a single script near the top of the page.
+Most of the (Google) ads that I am running on EOU currently are the 'AutoAds' injected with a single script near the top of the page.
 Google chooses where to inject the ads, if any.
-(Not at the top or in the head so as to stay out of the critical rendering path or CRP.)
+(Not at the top or in the head

 One problem is that such ads often change markedly in placement on page reload, often disappearing entirely and making the page jump away from where I was looking (aka "jank").
 This is quite annoying.